songhongbao/blog_bak/wp-content/plugins/si-captcha-for-wordpress/readme.txt

 == Changelog ==

+= 3.0.0.13 =
+* (02 May 2017) - Fix "You have selected an incorrect CAPTCHA value" error on WooCommerce checkout page if "Create an account" is checked and Enable CAPTCHA on WooCommerce checkout is disabled.

+= 3.0.0.12 =
+* (21 Apr 2017) - Fix "You have selected an incorrect CAPTCHA value" error on WooCommerce checkout page if "Create an account" is checked.

+= 3.0.0.11 =
+* (20 Apr 2017) - Fix WooCommerce /my-account/lost-password/ page validation error causes cannot click "Reset password".

 = 3.0.0.10 =
 * (10 Apr 2017) - Fix double CAPTCHA WooCommerce register My Account forms WooCommerce 2.x